Green Waste Program

 What are compliance agreement exhibits?

 The exhibits specify the requirements that an operator must meet.
 There are five exhibits, GW2 - Biomass Cogeneration, GW4 - Composter, GW6 - Landfill, GW10 - Transporter/Hauler, and GW12 - Transfer Station, which correspond to the way in which the entity deals with green waste.
 Each entity will only have one compliance agreement, but may have more than one exhibit.
 The compliance agreement remains valid as long as the entity abides by the requirements.

 What pests are regulated in green waste?

-Currently, Contra Costa County falls within the quarantine boundaries of Asian Citrus Psyllid (CCR 3435), Light Brown Apple Moth (CCR 3434), and Sudden Oak Death/Phytophthora ramorum (CCR 3700).
+Currently, Contra Costa County falls within the quarantine boundaries of Asian Citrus Psyllid (CCR 3435) and Sudden Oak Death / Phytophthora ramorum (CCR 3700).
 Green waste may move unrestricted within the boundaries of these quarantines, but movement of green waste outside of these areas is only permitted if the green waste operator has the necessary compliance agreement.